velikanov/velikanov.github.io/_drafts/GetStartedWithJavaAndSpring/PartI_Maven.markdown

 ---
 layout: post
-title: "Get started with Java and Spring.
-Part I. Maven"
+title: "Get started with Java and Spring"
-subtitle: "asd"
+subtitle: "Part I. Maven"
+series: get_started_with_java_and_spring
+goal: "Bootstrap a new modular project with Maven"
 date: 2017-10-12 18:47:27 +0300
-categories: java spring maven
 ---
-{% include GetStartedWithJavaAndSpring/contents.markdown %}
+{% include series.html %}

 ## Part I. Maven
-### Disclaimer
+### Introduction
 [Apache Maven](https://maven.apache.org/) is not just a dependency manager (like PHP’s [Composer](https://getcomposer.org/) is) but a full stack project management solution which helps you to bootstrap your application using all the dependencies needed, build it and deploy.